Blog·Selling gold · 2026

 Nobody knows.
 If gold moves back above $5,000/oz, your payout could be materially higher.
 But a correction lower is also plausible.
 The controllable edge is your process: melt value first, then buyer competition.

-For extra context (not a forecast): March's recorded 24K end was ~$142.30/g in our dataset, and the current loaded value is at/above that.
-Year-to-date framing is down about 9.1% versus the year-start reference.
+For extra context (not a forecast): March's recorded 24K end was ~$142.30/g in our dataset, and the current loaded value is below that.
+Year-to-date framing is down about 21.8% versus the year-start reference.

 FAQ